Skip to main content

 Targeting Growth Hormone Secretion

-A significant area of peptide therapy focuses on modulating the body’s own release.
+A significant area of peptide therapy focuses on modulating the body’s own growth hormone release.
 As we age, the pulsatile secretion of growth hormone naturally diminishes, impacting various metabolic processes.
 Peptides known as growth hormone secretagogues (GHS) work by stimulating the pituitary gland to release more of its endogenous growth hormone.
 This is distinct from direct growth hormone replacement, as it encourages the body’s own regulatory feedback loops to remain active.

 Several key peptides are utilized for this purpose, each with a slightly different action profile ∞